People who undertake our Melbourne first aid training leave in no doubt about the serious nature of anaphylaxis.

-While a majority of people suffering from allergies only experience mild symptoms, ranging from watery eyes to a rash or runny nose, for the minority susceptible to having anaphylaxis ¬- a life threatening reaction after allergen exposure – it’s critical to undertake our Melbourne first aid training.
+Most people who suffer from allergies only experience mild symptoms, ranging from watery eyes to a rash or runny nose.
+But, after allergen exposure for others, anaphylaxis – a life threatening reaction — makes immediate first aid treatment critical.

 When the sufferer of an anaphylactic reaction first experiences allergy symptoms these can be quite mild, such as a rash or runny nose.
 Unfortunately, the symptoms can quickly progress to more dangerous medical issues which include: